The Best DIY Books of the Last 12 Months

 The Do-It-Yourself Homestead

-The Do It Yourself Homestead will guide you along the success path from apartment dwelling to living at the level of self sufficiency you crave.
-This empowering book is organized into levels of self reliance that will hold your hand while you journey to this adventurous lifestyle.
-If you are serious about self reliance the companion workbooks are organized by level of proficiency, and remove that sense of overwhelm that makes you feel you have to do it all right now.
+The Do It Yourself Homestead will guide you along the success path from apartment dwelling to living at the level of self-sufficiency you crave.
+This empowering book is organized into levels of self-reliance that will hold your hand while you journey to this adventurous lifestyle.
+If you are serious about self-reliance the companion workbooks are organized by level of proficiency and remove that sense of overwhelm that makes you feel you have to do it all right now.

-This isn’t just a list of a list of recipes or suggestions gathered off the internet.
+This isn’t just a list of recipes or suggestions gathered off the internet.
 Tessa Zundel is the voice behind Homestead Lady dot com.
 She has been in the trenches of the homestead movement for decades.
 And as if her own expertise wasn’t enough, she’s interviewed dozens of in-the-trenches homesteaders from every level of homesteading and shares their wisdom and expertise chapter by chapter.

 This is a thick book, that’s heavy in inspiration as well as practical suggestions to bring you success quickly.

 Disclaimer: I am one of the homesteaders that Tessa interviewed for this book.